 No. Objective Key Policy/ Policies Key Indicator Target Risks Trigger Possible Actions to Remedy Target Not Being Met funding, Pursue compensation, enforcement and/or mitigation measures, Consider a review of the relevant policy through a plan alteration.
 8 Town/village centres SS1 RT1, RT2, L1 Net additional convenience and comparison retail floor space provided at Market Harborough, Lutterworth and Broughton Astley.
 At least minimum floor space specified in Policy RT1 provided in plan period .
-New out-of-centre retail developments reducing the capacity to support in- centre development, Higher than envisaged take-up of on-line retailing/service provision, Tightening of finance availability, Delays in land assembly, Delays in master planning/site briefing, Breakdown in essential joint stakeholder working, Reduction in set-up/re- location incentives inhibiting pre-lets, Site-releasing infrastructure delays or Lack of implementation progress on less than one-third of envisaged developments by 2021 and less than two-thirds by 2026.
-Identify the problem and cause(s) of the poor performance, Work even closer with key partners, developers and landowners to better manage the delivery of development (e.g. re: access to finance, including grants; consider reviewing 106 agreements and contributions), If it is appropriate and feasible, bring forward sites envisaged for No. Objective Key Policy/ Policies Key Indicator Target Risks Trigger Possible Actions to Remedy Target Not Being Met ----- ----------- ---------------------------- ----- -- -- --- -- --- other unforeseen physical constraints arising. delivery later in the plan period, If it is appropriate and feasible, bring forward sites envisaged for delivery later in the plan period, Consider a review of the relevant policy through a plan alteration.
-9 Design GD8 N/A Design standard achieved on major developments (Annual assessment of 2-3 randomly selected major developments) against Building for Life criteria (as updated or similar standard). the Building for Life criteria gives 'Quick-win' developments being permitted without appropriate design considerations.
+New out-of-centre retail developments reducing the capacity to support incentre development, Higher than envisaged take-up of on-line retailing/service provision, Tightening of finance availability, Delays in land assembly, Delays in master planning/site briefing, Breakdown in essential joint stakeholder working, Reduction in set-up/re-location incentives inhibiting pre-lets, Site-releasing infrastructure delays or Lack of implementation progress on less than one-third of envisaged developments by 2021 and less than two-thirds by 2026.
+Identify the problem and cause(s) of the poor performance, Work even closer with key partners, developers and landowners to better manage the delivery of development (e.g. re: access to finance, including grants; consider reviewing 106 agreements and contributions), If it is appropriate and feasible, bring forward sites envisaged for

+No. Objective Key Policy/ Policies Other Relevant Policies Key Indicator Target Risks Trigger Possible Actions to Remedy Target Not Being Met other unforeseen physical constraints arising. delivery later in the plan period, If it is appropriate and feasible, bring forward sites envisaged for delivery later in the plan period, Consider a review of the relevant policy through a plan alteration.
+9 Design GD8 N/A Design standard achieved on major developments (Annual assessment of 2-3 randomly selected major developments) against Building for Life criteria (as updated or similar standard).
+No assessed schemes with 'red light' elements granted planning permission (a red light in the Building for Life criteria gives warning that a particular aspect of a proposed development 'Quick-win' developments being permitted without appropriate design considerations.
 Any incidents of schemes with red light elements permitted.
 Identify the problem and cause(s) of the poor performance, Work even closer with key partners, developers and landowners to better manage the delivery of development (e.g. re: access to finance, including grants; consider reviewing 106 agreements and contributions), Provide additional guidance on the